mahant95/BasicJavaPracticeProblems/README.md

 Root 1 of x = (-b + sqrt(delta))/(2*a)
 Root 2 of x = (-b - sqrt(delta))/(2*a)
 Take a, b, and c as input values to find the roots of x.
 4. Write a program Distance.java that takes two integer command-line arguments x and y and prints the Euclidean distance from the point (x, y) to the origin (0, 0).
 The formulae to calculate distance = sqrt(x*x + y*y).
-Use Math.power function
+Use Math.power function,

+Day3 Practice Problems

+1) Java Program to print the elements of an array
+2) Java Program to find the frequency of each element in the array
+3) Java Program to print the largest element in an array
+4) Java Program to print the smallest element in an array
+5) Java Program to print the elements of an array present on an even position
+6) Java Program to print the elements of an array in reverse order
+7) Java Program to print the elements of an array present on odd position
+8) Java Program to print the duplicate elements of an array
+9) Java Program to sort the elements of an array in ascending order
+10) Find 2nd Largest Number in an Array